Bowel cancer symptoms

 - blood in faeces (poo) or on the toilet paper

 - a change in bowel habit, such as diarrhoea, constipation or smaller, more frequent bowel movements

-- a change in appearance or consistency of bowel movements (e.g. narrower stools or mucus in stools)
+- a change in the look of faeces (e.g. narrower or with mucus)

-- a feeling of fullness or bloating in the abdomen or a strange sensation in the rectum, often during a bowel movement
+- a feeling of fullness or bloating in the abdomen (belly) or a strange sensation in the rectum, often during a bowel movement

 - feeling that the bowel hasn’t emptied completely